How to get a tourist visa for Vietnam!

 As you must have this document in your possession when you apply for your visa, we advise you to apply for it several months in advance.
 However, if you decide to leave in a hurry, you can apply for an urgent passport.
 This will be issued to you after 2 days or immediately, depending on the situation.
 How to apply the application for the new passportyou must provide :

 - a passport photo not older than 6 months,

 - proof of address.

 If you pre-apply for the passport online, you will need to provide a registration number or QR code.
-However, if you do not pre-apply, you will need to complete an application form to be obtained at the counter.
+However, if you do not pre-apply, you will need to fill in an application form to be obtained at the counter.
 Note that the stamp can be purchased online.
 Also, the passport photo provided must meet the standards set by the French administration.

 Which tour to make in Vietnam?

 Vietnam is a large country with many places of interest spread out all over.
 You will need more than a 90-day stay to visit them all.
 Nevertheless, it is possible to visit the most famous ones in a few days, by establishing a very precise itinerary.
 We suggest a route to visit Vietnam during your stay.